+The regulatory framework for industrial hemp is set out in the Industrial Hemp Regulations, which are enacted under the Cannabis Act.
 Industrial hemp is defined under the Industrial Hemp Regulations as a cannabis plant - or any part of the plant - in which the concentration of THC is 0.3% (weight by weight) or less in the flowering heads and leaves.
-While industrial hemp is governed by the Cannabis Act, it is the Industrial Hemp Regulations that set out the regulatory framework for controlling and authorizing many activities with industrial hemp.

 Under this framework, a licence from Health Canada is required in order to conduct various activities with industrial hemp.
 These activities include the cultivation, sale, import, export, cleaning, preparing and processing of certain parts of the industrial hemp plant.
 However, not every activity that involves industrial hemp falls within the scope of the Industrial Hemp Regulations and may instead fall under the Cannabis Regulations.
-For example, the extraction of phytocannabinoids from the flowering heads, leaves and branches of the plant requires a cannabis processing licence under the Cannabis Regulations.
+For example, the extraction of phytocannabinoids from the flowering heads, leaves and branches of the plant requires a Processing Licence under the Cannabis Regulations.
 Additionally, only seeds of approved industrial hemp varieties (present on the List of Approved Cultivars), which have a THC level lower than 0.3% in their leaves and flowering heads, can be planted.

-In addition to obtaining a licence, industrial hemp licence holders must comply with the Cannabis Act and its applicable Regulations, and with other applicable federal, provincial and territorial legislation and municipal by-laws.
+In addition to obtaining a licence, industrial hemp licence holders must comply with the Cannabis Act and Regulations, and with other applicable federal, provincial and territorial legislation and municipal by-laws.